 Stress Management Starts With You Taking Care Of You.

 The most effective way to manage stress is to prevent it from getting out of hand in the first place.
 You may want to refer to Maslow’s hierarchy of needs (see diagram to the left) to ensure your lower needs are met before you reach to meet higher needs in the pyramid.
-You can do this through simple effort such as incorporate good quality sleep, a supportive network of friends, balanced diet and moderate exercise into your lifestyle.
+You can do this through simple effort such as incorporating good quality sleep, a supportive network of friends, balanced diet and moderate exercise into your lifestyle.
 It is also helpful to have a flexible perspective on life, a means for religious or spiritual refuge and money in your savings account.
 Studies have also shown that, if you can anticipate stress, you are better able to deal with it.

 However, even in ideal conditions, some stress is inevitable.
 For example, work related stress may be impossible to avoid altogether.
 And if you are planning for a significant event, such as a move, you are likely to experience stress related to this life transition.
-The key for managing inevitable but overwhelming stress is to proactively recognize when it’s time to back off, set limits or otherwise protect yourself from demands you cannot meet.
+The key for managing inevitable but overwhelming stress is to proactively recognize when it’s time to back off, set limits or otherwise protect yourself from demands you cannot easily meet.
 The faster you respond to the threat of stress (thoughtfully, without simply reacting), the faster you can return yourself to a healthy equilibrium.

 When stress starts to get out of hand, stress counseling can be particularly valuable.
 Counseling offers the support and strategies you need to stop the stress spiral and find a way back to a balanced life.